Walansk-y/Resume/README.md

 > - Configured OpenWRT to manage Wi-Fi networks and routing.
 > - Implemented VPN for secure and encrypted internet connections.
 > - Created scripts to streamline network selection and optimize connection speeds.

+### Password Strength Analyzer/Generator
+* **Objective:** Aim to enhance password security awareness by providing users with real-time feedback on their password strength, checking passwords against a database of known breaches using the Have I Been Pwned API, and offering a customizable password generator to help users create stronger, more secure passwords.
+* **Tools & Technologies:** JavaScript, Node.js, Express.js, HTML, CSS, Have I Been Pwned API, GitHub, Render
+* **Tasks:**
+> - Developed a full-stack Password Strength Analyzer that evaluates password security and checks against breach databases.
+> - Designed a customizable password generator allowing users to specify length and character types for secure password creation.
+> - Implemented secure API calls to ensure user passwords remain private while being checked for compromise.

 ## Activities & Leadership
 **Bethune Cookman Univerity | Section Leader |** _May 2022 - Present_</br>